sdsu-its/book-api-video-inv/API/authentication.md

 The password needs to be sent as a Base64 encoded string.
 This allows for complex passwords, that would break the JSON formatting if not encoded properly.

+If the username and password are correct, the response from the server will contain a `session` header.
+This is your session token.
+You will want to save this, possible in a Cookie, Global Variable, etc. You should keep it relatively secure, since it is used to authenticate with the API for all further interactions, but will eventually expire.
+The tokens TTL is set in the Server's Vault configuration[^1].

 {% sample lang="js" %}
 Login request using jQuery.
 You will need to fill the object yourself, this example uses example content selectors.